Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 Where to stay in Nara

-For accommodation, as with any other travel expenses, it’s worth shopping around.
-When we booked our accommodation, we looked across several booking platforms to find the best value-for-money option but found in this case that Booking.com offered us the best choice and price point.
-Wherever you book, do make sure you read the fine print to make sure you compare apples with apples.
+For accommodation, as with any other travel expenses, it's worth shopping around.
+When we book our accommodation, we look across several booking platforms to find the best value-for-money option.
+Wherever you book, read the fine print to compare apples with apples.
 For example, your stay may incur extra charges (like local tourist taxes or cleaning fees).
 Some booking platforms include them, while with others, you have to pay them to your host upon arrival.

-Below are my recommendations for accommodation options that fit the criteria of affordable, often meeting a sustainability certification, and that are close to public transport and points of interest.
+Below are my recommendations for affordable accommodation options that often meet sustainability certification criteria and are close to public transport and points of interest.

 NameProperty FeaturesTypePrice IndicatorBook Now